jrvanderveen/FaithLifeWeather/README.md

 I have implementations for both but decided to post the one based on the image.

 In the email I was asked about how long the assignment took me:
 It took about an hour to get set up with dotnet, yarn, Node 7+ and to re-familiarize with ReactJs.
 I spent around 3 more hours on implementing the assignment and then around another hour to do the bonus.

+I just wanted to thank you again for giving me the opportunity and for considering me.
+I hope I was a good guinea pig.
+I really liked this style of interviewing and thought the assignment was reasonable and well put together.